 Mercury was publicly listed on the New Zealand and Australian stock exchanges in May 2013 with a large New Zealand ownership base, alongside the Government as majority owner.
 The company was renamed Mercury NZ Limited (NZX: MCY) on 29 July 2016.

-The following information was extracted from Mercury NZ Limited's Full Year report, released on 20 August 2024:
+The following information was extracted from Mercury NZ Limited's half year results, released on 24 February 2026:

 Disclaimer: This section is provided as general information only.
 It is not intended as a substitute for legal or professional advice to company directors and officers or investors.
 NZX Limited disclaims any liability arising from the use of this information.